 Fantastical Raj Mahal.

-He lies his head on my lap, India outside the window like a dejavu untouched since last November.
+He lays his head on my lap.
+India is outside the window like a dejavu, untouched since last November.
 The clouds are dark above Jaipur, the pink city’s late monsoon.

 We return to the Naila Bagh Haveli, where we feel home under the ceilings with Maaza and Moong dal in the lobby